LibraryOfCongress/bagger/bagger_distribution/README.txt

 * "fieldRequired": true/false, where false is default if not present
 * "requiredValue": some value if fieldRequired is true
 * "defaultValue": default value
-* "valueList": some value or a list of values
+* "valueList": some value or a list of values and is stored in a drop down list of field values in the Bag-Info tab form in Bagger

 The Project Profile format is subject to change in the future releases.